Advising & Student Info

 - Whenever possible, ensure that public-access work areas (offices, galleries) have a minimum of two workers scheduled at all times.
 If staff or student assistants must work alone, ensure that appropriate safety and security measures are in place.

-- Notify the Facilities Office immediately of problems with fire alarms or other fire-protection devices.
+- Notify the Facilities Office immediately of problems with fire alarms or other fire-protection devices, or doors that do not secure..

-- Use, store, and dispose of all flammable and combustible liquids and toxic materials appropriately and in accordance with OSEH guidelines.
+- Use, store, and dispose of all flammable and combustible liquids and toxic materials appropriately and in accordance with Environmental Health and Safety (EHS) guidelines.

 - When not in use, shut off coffee pots and other devices that may pose a potential fire hazard.

-- Report any unsafe building condition immediately to the Facilities Office.
+- Report any unsafe building condition immediately to the Facilities Manager.

-The Stamps Director of Facilities, in collaboration with Studio Coordinators and School administrators, is responsible for implementing and maintaining safety and security measures for Stamps facilities.
+The Stamps Facilities Manger, in collaboration with Studio Coordinators and School administrators, is responsible for implementing and maintaining safety and security measures for Stamps facilities.

-911 calls from campus phones are received and handled by DPS.
+911 calls from campus phones are received and handled by DPSS.
 Non-emergency situations can be reported by calling 763-1131.
 Several phones have been installed throughout the Art & Architecture building that can access security services without cost to the caller.
-DPS has a North Campus office located in the basement of the Pierpont Commons building.
+DPSS has a North Campus office located in the basement of the Pierpont Commons building.

 Visit the U-M Environment, Health, and Safety office for injury, illness, and incident reporting procedures, as well as fire prevention, worker safety, and other campus safety topics.